21 Top Cutting Garden Flowers

 Graceful and elegant, lisianthus resembles a softer version of a rose.
 Also known as eustoma, lisianthus grow natively in warm areas of the Americas.
 They come in all shades of white, pink, purple, and even peach and butter yellow.
 The echo blue variety has greenish white buds that slowly turn to deep royal purple.
 Lisianthus make excellent cut flowers and can last for up to two weeks in a vase if cared for properly.
 In traditional Victorian floriography, lisianthus means “appreciation.”
 Try growing lisianthus in your cutting garden next season!

 Poppies are some of the garden’s most spectacular show-offs, and luckily many varieties of poppy work just as well cut as on the plant.
 Poppies can vary from simple to complex, come in sizes from smallish to huge, and can resemble peonies or carnations.
 The pods of many poppies are also excellent additions to cut arrangements.
 Depending on the variety, poppies have dark or yellow centers and can come in colors ranging in the white/cream/peach/yellow/orange and the pink/red/dark purple families.
 Consider planting poppies to add show-stopping color, size, and texture to your garden and your table.
-Peony Poppies, Breadseed Poppies, Shirley Poppies, and Flanders Poppies are all great additions to a cutting garden.
+Peony Poppies, Breadseed Poppies and Shirley Poppies are all great additions to a cutting garden.

 Underappreciated and lovely, stock’s unattractive name belies a beautiful line flower with an amazingly spicy fragrance.
 Stock, known as gillyflower in the UK, makes an excellent fragrant addition to a cut arrangement and comes in shades of white, cream, apricot, pink, magenta, and purple.
 Stock grows best in cooler climates, attracts butterflies and bees, and is deer resistant.